johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * If you are using only one computer for these exercizes then of course all three steps are preformed on that single computer.
 *
 * Lets send a few IOTAs from the **address at index 0 for seed a (a0)** to the **address at index 0 for seed b (b0)** with any unspent IOTAs going to the address at **index 1 for seed a (a1)**.

-* Open the script named `50-sign-bundle.js` using your favorite text editor.
+* Using your offline computer, open the script named `50-sign-bundle.js` with your favorite text editor.
 * It should look as seen below:
 ```
 //////////////////////////////////////